ldodds/ons-metadata-examples/api-stub/README.md

 * The `id` values have been given as relative URLs, but in the actual API they'd be fully-qualified

+* The structure for the `/dataset/X/dimensions` response is slightly different: rather than just an array of dimensions, it now identifies which dataset the dimensions are associated with.
+Previously this information was implicit in the URL structure, but not the data

 * `/datasets.json` -- Reorganised on the basis that the response is a paged view over the collection of datasets.
 This approach is used in [Hydra](http://www.hydra-cg.com/spec/latest/core/#collections).

 * `/code-lists` -- replaces `/hierarchies` with a more general name.
 Not all code lists used in dimensions are hierarchies, but they should all have a unique URI

 * `/ons-context.json` -- This is the JSON-LD context document that declares mapping of JSON keys to the URIs for the standard properties and types used in the data.
 This is referenced from every API response to ensure that the mapping is declared.
 The context can be updated to add new vocabularies, rename keys, etc. So, for example, there is scope to use locally preferred names in the document.
 But the default approach has been to use standard naming

-* A custom ONS vocabulary has been defined to define some custom terms which aren't covered by existing vocabularies.
-These are defined in `/terms.json` as they should have a unique URI.
-Note that this declares entirely new properties whereas the context document maps JSON object keys to URIs.
+* `/terms.json` -- a new ONS vocabulary has been defined to define some custom terms which aren't covered by existing vocabularies.
+Every term has a unique URI.
+This document declares entirely new properties whereas the context document maps JSON object keys to URIs.
 For example `methodology` and `associatedPublications` have been mapped to existing terms (`foaf:page` and `dct:related` respectively).
 Whereas `nationalStatistic` is a new property which is first defined in `terms.json` and then mapped to a simple name in the context.

-## Open Issues
+## Summary

+* Relatively simple changes required to existing JSON to map to JSON-LD
+* Existing URI structure provides good framework for a Linked Data view of the data
+* JSON-LD context gives some flexibility to map preferred local names for properties/types to their standard URIs.
+So, for example can use meaningful names for still preserve semantics
+* Overall relatively straight-forward to provide a 4-star approach

+## Some issues to consider

+* Some properties, e.g. `temporal` are given as simple strings, but might be better if they were URIs, e.g. links to relevant items in the administrative geography

+* At the moment am using `dct:type` to capture what was originally the `type` for hierarchies, etc E.g. "geography", "classification", etc. Am not clear where these are used in the Front End, so have just kept them in place but used more appropriate key name.

+* The website taxonomy could be exposed as a SKOS Concept Scheme too, e.g. under `/code-lists` or elsewhere.
+In this case the `theme` properties of the dataset could use the relevant URIs from that list.

 * There aren't any existing standards for search results/collections, although [Hydra has support for describing views](http://www.hydra-cg.com/spec/latest/core/#collections).
 Have used that here.
 The main difference for list views is defining the response as a `Collection` with the paging parameters, etc as a `view` on that collection.
-Makes the semantics clearer and but keeps the essential items available.
-But (for now) have ignored some terms: `startIndex`, `itemsPerPage`, `page`, `totalPages`
+Makes the semantics clearer, but keeps the essential items available.

 ## Additional Notes

 Context changes:

-* Using dct:type to capture the internal types, "geography", "classification", etc
+* Hydra keys

-* TODO: add extra custom terms, e.g. for paging and short-cuts?
+* TODO: add extra custom terms, e.g. for paging.
+New terms: `startIndex`, `itemsPerPage`, `page`, `totalPages`
-* TODO: next release date
-* TODO: XKOS terms for hierarchies http://www.ddialliance.org/Specification/RDF/XKOS
-* TODO: source, temporal, spatial mappings
-* TODO other short cuts

 * TODO: dimension type: "standard", "classification", "time", perhaps use role? or dct:type

+* TODO `hierarchical`: `false` ?
+* TODO: `levelType`
 * TODO: hasTopConcept doesn't feel right, `xkos:belongsTo` is better
 * TODO: depth can be handled by `xkos:ClassificationLevel` and `xkos:depth`?
 Although requires jumping through some hoops
-* TODO `hierarchical`: `false` ?
-* TODO: `levelType`
+* TODO: XKOS terms for hierarchies http://www.ddialliance.org/Specification/RDF/XKOS

-* Tidy up mapping, etc
+* RightsStatement

+* Hydra + Catalog?